‘Horrified’ Netflix users call new true-crime doc ‘most frightening thing ever’

 If you’re yet to watch it, proceed with caution

-Netflix users are calling its latest true-crime documentary “one of the the most frightening things” they’ve ever watched.
+Netflix users are calling its latest true-crime documentary “one of the most frightening things” they’ve ever watched.

-The doc, titled Girl in the Picture, has disturbed viewers since its addition to the streaming service earlier this week.
+The documentary, titled Girl in the Picture, has disturbed viewers since its addition to the streaming service earlier this week.

-It tells the the story of a young mother whose tragic death is followed by the kidnapping of her son, both events of which open a mystery spanning decades.
+It tells the story of a young mother whose tragic death is followed by the kidnapping of her son, events that open a mystery spanning decades.

 The documentary is directed by Skye Borgman, who previously directed 2017’s Abducted in Plain Sight for the streaming service.
+It’s based on Matt Birkbeck’s works A Beautiful Child and Finding Sharon.

 Netflix’s synopsis reads: “In this documentary, a woman found dying by a road leaves behind a son, a man claiming to be her husband – and a mystery that unfolds like a nightmare.”

 Girl in the Picture has been praised by viewers, with word-of-mouth recommendations sending it the top of the streamer’s most-watched charts.
-However, many have been left feeling “horrified” by its events, with many calling it the most “messed up crime documentaries” of all time.

-“Girl in the Picture on Netflix is absolutely one of the most horrific, sickening, frightening things I’ve watched,” one viewer wrote, adding: “I’m at a loss for words.”
+However, many have been left feeling “horrified” by its events, with one viewer calling it one of the most “messed up crime documentaries” of all time.

-Another added: “I’ve watched many messed up crime documentaries yet Girl in the Picture on Netflix managed to keep me shocked and horrified throughout.
+“Girl in the Picture on Netflix is absolutely one of the most horrific, sickening, frightening things I’ve watched,” one person wrote, adding: “I’m at a loss for words.”

-A separate viewer wrote: “Netflix’s Girl in the Picture is one of the most devastating true-crime cases I’ve ever heard.”
+Another said: “I’ve watched many messed up crime documentaries yet Girl in the Picture on Netflix managed to keep me shocked and horrified throughout.”

 Access unlimited streaming of movies and TV shows with Amazon Prime Video Sign up now for a 30-day free trialSign up